petriammala/mel-alert/README.md

 you can drop environment optional variables.
 Also make sure that Melcloud application version is correct.

-Edit file [devices.json](./src/config/devices.json) to list all devices you want to be monitored.
-Also edit file [alerts.json](./src/config/alerts.json) to create alerts you might be interested in.
+Edit file [alerts.json](./src/config/alerts.json) to create alerts you might be interested in.
+The file has few examples how to create them.

 #### How to find building id and device ids